Chempu

 Chempu (SH-15, Kochi-Kumarakom road) is a village near Vaikom in Kottayam, Kerala, India.
 It is bounded by the shores of the Lake Vembanad, and is crossed by various distributaries of the River Muvattupuzha.

 Demographics

 It is inhabited by people of all communities including Arayans, Christians, Dhewars, Ezhavas, Muslims, Nairs and Namboothiris.

 Etymology

-The story behind the origin of name of the place is interesting.
 This place was an area of fishers and most of the population led their livelihood through fishing.
 The Brahmins who lived here were used to call the fish as 'Champa', consequently developed as Chempu.